 A proportional comparison between these estimates are set out below in the context of the overall ~+33°C total Greenhouse Effect.
 The temperature increase figures shown here in orange are for the increase in CO2 concentration from 400 – 1000 ppmv.

 Five postulates are shown here, which have been provided by sceptic sources and the IPCC.
-The graph shows in orange the remaining temperature effect of CO2 that could be affected by radical worldwide global de-carbonisation policies, maintaining CO2 levels at the current 400 ppmv.
-The warming that might result by raising the CO2 level from 400 ppmv up to 1000 ppmv, according to each of these postulates.
+The graphic shows in red the remaining temperature effect of CO2 that could be affected by radical worldwide global de-carbonisation policies, maintaining CO2 levels at the current 400 ppmv.
+The warming that might result by raising the CO2 level from 400 ppmv up to 1000 ppmv, is shown according to each of these postulates.

-In alarmist terms of course, a CO2 concentration reaching 1000 ppmv would be considered as beyond catastrophic even though at a maximum it might only give rise to a temperature increase of ~0.49°C according to the median case.
+In alarmist terms of course, a CO2 concentration reaching 1000 ppmv would be considered to be beyond catastrophic even though at a maximum it might only give rise to a temperature increase of ~0.49°C according to the median case and would result in truly luxuriant plant growth.

 The concomitant effect of the higher levels of warming from atmospheric CO2 that have been postulated is that the proportion of the total ~33°C then attributable the water vapour and clouds in the atmosphere is displaced so as to be unrealistically even down to 79%.

-It is simply not plausible that CO2, still a minor trace gas in the atmosphere, currently at the level of ~400 ppmv, or 0.04%, achieves such radical control of Global temperature, when compared to the substantial and powerful Greenhouse Effect of water vapour and clouds in the atmosphere?
+It is simply not plausible that CO2, still a minor trace gas in the atmosphere, currently at the level of ~400 ppmv, or 0.04%, achieves such radical control of Global temperature, when compared to the substantial and powerful but very variable Greenhouse Effect of water vapour and clouds in the atmosphere, with water concentrations in the atmosphere ranging between 2.0% – 4.0% around ground level.

 There are the clearly divergent views of the amount of warming that can result from additional CO2 in future.
 But even in a worst case scenario of maximum CO2 effectiveness, whatever change that may happen can now only ever have a marginal future effect on global temperature and it certainly cannot lead to a catastrophic and dangerous temperature increase.